A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Introduction

 In this work, we bridge the gap between the theoretical richness of mixed-feedback models and state-of-the-art analog neuromorphic circuit design.
-We present an implementation of a fully analog mixed-feedback neuromodulable neuron using current-mode subthreshold circuits~\cite{chicca_neuromorphic_2014,rubino2021ultralow,rubino2025Phd}.
-Our design preserves the core dynamical structure of mixed-feedback models while introducing a series of practical improvements for hardware implementation, such as a positive feedback inactivation mechanism for reduced power consumption.
-The resulting circuit exhibits the ability to finely control the neuron's firing regime while remaining compact and low-power.
-This approach lays the foundation for scalable neuromorphic systems that can exploit circuit-level neuromodulation for adaptive behavior tuning and context-aware computation in real-world tasks.
+We present a fully analog mixed-feedback neuromodulable neuron implemented in current-mode subthreshold circuits~\cite{chicca_neuromorphic_2014,rubino2021ultralow,rubino2025Phd}.
+Our design preserves the core dynamical structure of mixed-feedback models and introduces a series of practical improvements tailored to reduce power consumption and area.
+The resulting circuit exhibits fully modulable excitable behaviors while remaining compact and low-power.
+This approach lays the foundation for scalable neuromorphic systems that can exploit circuit-level neuromodulation for adaptive behavior and context-aware computation in real-world scenarios.